"Are monsters born? Or are they made?"

 - Adults Are Useless: And the ones who aren't are either psychotic or don't live very long.

-- Air-Vent Passageway: A frequent way to bypass school security the police team later uses it to infiltrate the school.
+- Air-Vent Passageway: A frequent way to bypass school security.
+The police team even uses it later to infiltrate the school.

-- Armor-Piercing Question: When the killer has all the students ask him questions, he answers them with a smile until Choi Chi Hun asks how many bullets he has left, though he answers truthfully, the killer's demeanor turns serious.
+- Armor-Piercing Question: When the killer has all the students ask him questions, he answers them with a smile until Choi Chi Hoon asks how many bullets he has left in his gun.
+Though he answers truthfully, the killer's demeanor turns serious.

-- Boarding School: with an element of Elaborate University High.
+- Boarding School: Susin, with an element of Elaborate University High.

 - Chekhov's Armoury: Mi Reu's bandaid, a cell phone, a certain phone conversation, the school's television screen, the detention room, and many other seemingly insignificant objects and pieces of dialogue gain importance long after they have been first introduced.